Return to all posts

 Bob Dylan’s back catalogue was sold to Universal Music Group in 2020.
 It’s reported 600 of his songs were included in the sale, including Knockin’ on Heaven’s Door and Like a Rolling Stone.
 Dylan has continued to make music following the sale of his back catalogue and embarked on a tour in 2021.

 The Queen of Rock ‘n’ Roll, Tina Turner, sold her catalogue of music spanning five decades in 2021.
-At 81 years old, Turner is the oldest person in the study to sell her back catalogue.
-Turner officially retired in 2009, although her songs still receive millions on monthly listeners on Spotify.
+Sadly passing away in 2023, Turner was the oldest live artist in the study to sell her back catalogue.

-The only artist in the top five, whose back catalogue was sold after their death is David Bowie.
-He passed away in 2016, and his music was sold to Warner Chappell Music earlier this year for a reported $250 million.
+Aside from Michael Jackson, the only other artist in the top ten whose back catalogue was sold after their death is David Bowie.
+He passed away in 2016, and his music was sold to Warner Chappell Music last year for a reported $250 million.
 The catalogue included music from his five decades of work – including the album Toy, which was released posthumously.

 Music sounds better with Startle.
-We’re a talented tech company providing background background music, bespoke profiling, digital signage and mobile experiences.
+We’re a talented tech company providing background music, bespoke profiling, digital signage and mobile experiences across a range of sectors.

 Methodology: